open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 cSpell:ignore: journalctl kube otecol pprof tracez zpages
 ---

-You can monitor the health of any Collector instance by checking its own internal telemetry.
+You can monitor the health of any OpenTelemetry Collector instance by checking its own internal telemetry.
 Read on to learn how to configure this telemetry to help you [troubleshoot](/docs/collector/troubleshooting/) Collector issues.